 This is actually a topic of debate among lawyers, political scientists, and other nerds, and much like anything else remotely political, a consensus does not exist.

-Princeton University professor Keith Whittington argues that Gaetz is "likely right," because the Constitution does not specifically limit impeachment powers to current office holders.
+Princeton University professor Keith Whittington argues that it is possible because the Constitution does not specifically limit impeachment powers to current officeholders.

 "If impeachments are to protect the republic from dangerous officeholders, then the ability to disqualify a former officer who has been demonstrated to have committed grave abuses of office in the past might be valuable," Whittington writes.